quicwg/ops-drafts/draft-ietf-quic-manageability.md

 requirements.

 {{?RFC4787}} recommends a 2 minute timeout interval for UDP.
-However, timers are often lower, in the range of 15 to 30 seconds.
+However, timers can be lower, in the range of 15 to 30 seconds.
 In contrast,
 {{?RFC5382}} recommends a timeout of more than 2 hours for TCP, given that TCP is a connection-oriented protocol with well-defined closure semantics.
 For network devices that are QUIC-aware, it is recommended to also use